mliakos/pingLoop/README.md

 'pip install request'

-**_Disclaimer:  This script was made solely for educational purposes.
-Please test this bot on your own funded account.
+**_Disclaimer: This script was made solely for educational and testing purposes.
+Please test this bot on your own website/domain.
 I am not responsible for any misuse of this script._**